justdvnsh/impossible-list/impossible.md

 	- Optimize Sharingan ( The eye health ecosystem app )

-	- Build a self-driving car model and test it in watch dogs or any playing environment.
+	- Build a self-driving car model and test it in watch dogs or any playing environment, with advance lane and curvature finding techniques .

 	- Build a neural network to mimic humans .